-The tour starts and ends in Aukland.
-You will find that most clients can arrive from US or further afield on Air New Zealand with flights direct to Auckland.
+The tour starts and ends in Auckland.
+You will find that most clients can arrive from the US or further afield on Air New Zealand with flights direct to Auckland.

-The trip officially starts on the afternoon of March 18th, but if you are traveling across an ocean to get to New Zealand, you may want to consider arriving a day early so you have time to relax and get acclimated to the local time zone.
-If you do decide to arrive early, please let us know and we will take care of booking your room for you and make sure that you are kept in the same room as you will be in when the trip starts.
+The trip officially starts on the afternoon of March 18th, but if you are traveling across an ocean to get to New Zealand, consider arriving a day early so you have time to relax and adjust to the local time zone.
+If you do decide to arrive early, please let us know and we will book your room for you and make sure that you stay in the same room as when the trip starts.

 We will have a zoom call about 6 weeks before the trip starts to discuss all that information and give you a packing list.
 Here is a great website that we love that will help you with packing and travel trips.